inanepain/book-dumperjs/dumpers/dumper-instances/children.md

 Setting a level on a Dumper will bubble that level down through it's descendants.
 Each Dumper's [bubbling options](../../functions/option-methods/#level-bubbling) control how it reacts and if it will continue the propagation.

-Finally, the `children()` method can be used to see a Dumper's direct decedents.
+Finally, the `children()` method can be used to see a Dumper's direct decadents.

 ### Example